 Lake District Landscape Photography | Lake District Photography

 Recently I took a little break from weddings, portraits and editing in the office and took a trip up to the beautiful Lake District.
-I had the pleasure of spending some time with some really good friends and taking photos for my enjoyment.
-I have not done much landscape photography so this was my big attempt at having a go in one of my favourite places.
+I enjoyed spending some time with some terrific friends and taking photos for my enjoyment.
+I have not done much landscape photography, so this was my serious attempt at having a go in one of my favourite places.

 Above is one of my favourite places.
 Derwentwater, this one of is the jetties where the hopper boats drop off, via Keswick.

-Here are a few snaps of me in action during the trip at Rydal, Wastwater and on Derwentwarer Jetty.
-It was a really fantastic time and I’d love to do it again at another time of year to get the contrast in the skies and the landscape.
-Two of my very dear friends, Dave and Angela who have been a fantastic support over the last year and have pushed me on to grow my photography business, also came along and we had a right laugh as chatted and joked over the course of the few days.
-Thanks Angela for the photo of me on a rock in a river through Rydal and Chris for the drop shot at Wastwater
+Here are a few snaps of me in action during the Rydal, Wastwater and Derwentwater Jetty trip.
+It was a really fantastic time, and I’d love to do it again at another time of year to get the contrast in the skies and the landscape.
+Two of my very dear friends, Dave and Angela who has been a fantastic support over the last year and have pushed me on to grow my photography business, also came along and we had a right laugh as chatted and joked over the course of the few days.
+Thanks, Angela for the photo of me on a rock in a river through Rydal and Chris for the drop shot at Wastwater

 The final day we headed down to Wastwater, literally in the middle of nowhere!
-We got lost on the way there and headed there on the backroads but we made it despite the frost on the roads.
+We got lost on the way there and headed there on the backroads, but we made it despite the roads’ frost.
 We did lose Dave for a bit though, but we found him in the end 🙂

-We arrived in time for sunrise but we didn’t get much of one, however the light was really nice and provided for some stunning photos with the mountains in the background.
-It was cold but thankfully dry and we had a nice cosy pub and lunch awaiting us a little later.
+We arrived in time for sunrise, but we didn’t get much of one; however, the light was really nice and provided some stunning photos with the mountains in the background.
+It was cold but thankfully dry, and we had a nice cosy pub and lunch awaiting us a little later.

-One of the final shots that we did at Wastwater is below, I love the moody sky and the light creating across the mountains adding to the curvy road leading off into the distance.
+One of the final shots at Wastwater is below; I love the moody sky and the light creating across the mountains, adding to the curvy road leading off into the distance.
 This will be one of the photos that I get printed for my wall.